 When sticking work/labels/headings in books ensure that they are straight and cut to size (trim A4 sheets down so they fit within the book).
 At the start of a new piece of work, miss a line under the last piece/teachers comments, rule off and start on a new line.
-Blank pages should only be left in English books if a child has to do this in order to begin an extended piece of writing on the left page.
 If a child makes a mistake, they are to draw a neat line through the mistake and start again - do not over-write.
 Do not write in the margin (unless it is question numbers).